Cisco announced new IoT and Cloud-focused career certifications. The Internet of Everything (IoE) has caused rapid technology shifts.

 - Manufacturing is undergoing a transformation as the IoE impacts the market.
 Operational and informational technologies are converging into a united industrial infrastructure.
 While these technologies are evolving at a rapid pace, there is a growing skills gap, creating a need for individuals equipped to manage and operate the manufacturing facilities of the future.

-- As organizations recognize the value of converging industrial networks with IT infrastructure, demand for skilled professionals who understand interactions among IT, networking and traditional control systems is on the rise.
+- As organizations recognize the value of converging industrial networks with IT infrastructure, demand for skilled professionals who understand interactions among IT, networking and traditional control systems are on the rise.

 - World Bank Studies estimate that 200,000 new engineers are required every year from 2014 to 2022 to connect the unconnected.